Encharted Cook

 Instructions

-• Sift together the flour, baking soda, baking powder, salt, and cinnamon and set aside.
+• Sift Dry Ingredients.
+Sift together the flour, baking soda, baking powder, salt, and cinnamon onto a sheet of parchment paper and set aside.

 3 Cups All-Purpose Flour, 1 Teaspoon Baking Soda, 2 Teaspoons Baking Powder, 1 Teaspoon Salt, 2 Teaspoons Cinnamon

-• In a large bowl beat the eggs well with a large wire whisk.
+• Whisk the Eggs.
+In a large bowl, beat the eggs well with a large wire whisk.

 3 Large Eggs

-• Add the oil, white sugar, brown sugar, and vanilla extract.
-Beat until all is well combined.
+• Combine Wet Ingredients.
+To the beaten eggs add the oil, white sugar, brown sugar, and vanilla extract.
+Whisk until all is well combined.

-1 Cup Salad Oil, 1 Cup White Granulated Sugar, 1 Cup Dark Brown Sugar, 3 Teaspoons Vanilla Extract
+1 Cup Cooking Oil, 1 Cup White Granulated Sugar, 1 Cup Dark Brown Sugar, 3 Teaspoons Vanilla Extract

-• Stir in the grated zucchini and chopped nuts.
+• Add Zucchini and Nuts.
+Stir in the shredded zucchini and chopped nuts.

-2 Cups Grated Zucchini, 1 Cup Chopped Nuts
+2 Cups Shredded Zucchini, 1 Cup Chopped Nuts

-• Add the sifted dry ingredients and mix well.
+• Combine Dry Ingredients into Wet.
+Add the sifted dry ingredients to the wet ingredients and mix well with the whisk.

-• Using a rubber spatula pour the batter into the prepared pans and bake at 350° for 50 to 60 minutes or until a tester comes out clean from the center of a loaf.
+• Bake.
+Bake both loaves at 350° for 50 to 60 minutes or until a toothpick or cake tester comes out clean from the center of each loaf.

 Notes

-Mix the batter in the order stated in the recipe so you can mix the batter easily with just a large wire whisk.
+Mix the batter in the order stated in the recipe, which allows for easy mixing with only a large wire whisk.
 This makes clean-up quick and easy.

 Original Recipe Courtesy of Mrs. Wilma Steele.